Jwink3101/NBweb/photo_readme.md

 Since the system in dynamic but you may not want to store your entire photo library, it works as follows:

 Inside of the scratch directory, a directory for photos and thumbnails are created.
 The first thing the code will do is see if the photo is in the scratch directory, If it is not, it will create a *symlink* to the original photo in the scratch directory.
 Photos are served from the scratch directory.
 The server *should* follow the symlinks fine

-- [ ] confirm or instead have my code resolve the link

 It will then make a thumbnail of the photo *if it doesn't exist*.